 Denth laughed--and this time it was definitely genuine.
 “Oh, most of that is superstition, princess.
 Lacking Breath doesn’t change you that much.”

-“It makes you less kind,” Vivenna said.
+“It makes you less kindly,” Vivenna said.
 “More irritable.
 Like. . . .”

 “Jewels?”
 Denth asked, amused.
-“Nah, she’d by like that anyway.
+“Nah, she’d be like that anyway.
 I’m sure of it.
 Either way, when I’ve sold my Breath, I didn’t feel much different.
 You really have to pay attention to even notice it’s missing.”

 Vivenna turned away.
 She didn’t expect him to understand, having come from Hallandren.
-It was easy to call her beliefs superstition--but she could just as easily turn the word back on Denth.
+It was easy to call her beliefs superstition--but she could just as easily turn the words back on Denth.
 People saw what they wanted to see.
 If he felt the same without Breath, it seemed a fairly easy way to rationalize the selling of it--and then buying of another Breath off of an innocent person, who would then be left with less of a soul.

 The conversation died off, however, until Jewels returned a time later.
 She walked in and, once again, Vivenna barely noticed her.